Adam7411/visionect-v3-allinone/README.md

 All‑in‑one packaged Visionect Server v3 stack (Visionect upstream image + embedded PostgreSQL + Redis) for Home Assistant Supervisor.
 Tested with a Joan 6 e‑paper device.

 > IMPORTANT: This add-on wraps the official `visionect/visionect-server-v3:7.6.5` Docker image.
 Usage is subject to Visionect’s original license/terms.
 This repository only adds orchestration glue (database + redis + HA integration).
-You are responsible for having the right to run the upstream software.

 ## Installation